scraperflow/scraperflow/Readme.md

 and any [plugin jar](https://github.com/scraperflow/scraperflow-extra) or [additional node jars](https://github.com/scraperflow/scraperflow-extra) you like.

-Place the additional plugins and nodes in a `var` folder where the run script resides.
+Place the additional plugin and node java modules in a `var` folder where the run script resides.
 Use the provided run script to run ScraperFlow.